Sadly, SEOs regularly have to endure two difficult conversations about keyword rankings.

 Well, I do believe that there is a place for keyword rankings in SEO reports; however, they should be tracked for a different purpose.

-Instead of using keyword rankings to determine SEO success, use them to identify potential problems with your site's search visibility.
+Instead of monitoring keyword rankings to determine SEO success, use them to identify potential problems with your site's search visibility.
 Any such problems will manifest themselves with a drop of traffic, after all.
 And that's regardless of the searcher's location, device or other factors.

 Having said that, analyzing those factors closer might help identify the reason for the drop, actually.